 - Pay your tuition bill online prior to the drop deadline after you are registered.

 Contact Student Accounts for payment details if required.
 You can learn how to use the online student account system using the online guide.
 If your payment method is invalid or declined by student accounts you will be de-registered, and will be required to resubmit your request with valid payment.
 Students who cannot provide payment on the form may pay by establishing payment arrangements with Student Accounts and/or Financial Aid when on campus.

 - Students applying for/receiving financial aid are still required to submit payment information when faxing or mailing the alternate registration form.
 If sufficient aid is in place and finalized your payment method will not be charged.
 Please consult the Financial Aid office for information regarding your aid package, and to be certain you have completed all of the needed steps for accepting and finalizing your aid package.

 - Students with billing questions are strongly urged to contact Student Accounts in advance to be sure they understand liability and cost.
 You should resolve your payment inquiries and questions with Student Accounts prior to submitting the form.

-- The Registrar's office will not accept forms where restrictions, limits, notes regarding payment methods, or payment / cost inquiries are included on the form or when payment is not included.
+- The Student Registration and Records Services office will not accept forms where restrictions, limits, notes regarding payment methods, or payment / cost inquiries are included on the form or when payment is not included.